CarPlay support in the Navigation SDK

 CarPlayManagerDelegate offers additional opportunities for customization beyond connection and disconnection.
 Using this protocol, the Mapbox Navigation SDK for iOS will notify your application of key transitions in application state between the three activities described above, request updated leading, trailing, and map template buttons, and other important events.

-As with all iOS applications, it is very important to test your app on a real device in the real world.
+As with all iOS applications, it is important to test your app on a real device in the real world.
 Testing is even more important with CarPlay since available head units have a wide variety of different capabilities, screen resolutions, and input devices.
-You should plan to devote considerable design and development time to testing with real hardware in order to understand how your application experience changes when it is connected to a vehicle.
+You should plan to devote considerable design and development time to testing with real hardware to understand how your application experience changes when it is connected to a vehicle.